 For those who are wondering what to eat in Busan, I’ve compiled below 15 must-eat dishes and must-have food experiences, based on multiple trips I’ve made to the city in the last decade.
 Items #1-6 below are specific to Busan, while #7-15 are common throughout South Korea.

-As the country’s largest port, Busan food is unsurprisingly seafood heavy.
+As the country’s largest port, food in Busan is unsurprisingly seafood heavy.
 Busan street food is also the stuff of legends and features prominently on this list.

 1. Seafood at Jagalchi Fish Market